 The Chase Ink Business Unlimited is not for you if either of these options sounds better than points.
 At 1.5%, this card does not have the highest flat earning rate among cash back cards.

 Transfer partners are by far Chase’s most valuable redemption option.
 But they are only available if you also have the Chase Ink Business Preferred or either Sapphire card.
 Chase has the following transfer partners:

 - Virgin Atlantic

 Chase Ink Business Cash

 The Chase Ink Business Cash is similar to the Ink Business Unlimited in name and that it has no annual fee.
 However, the Ink Business Cash earns in different bonus categories at much higher rates.

 The Ink Business Cash earns 5x UR points at Office Supply Stores as well as for Internet, TV, and Phone Services.
 This card also earns 2x points at Gas Stations (including Costco) and at Restaurants.
 Each bonus category has a $25,000 annual spend limit.
 Given the two cards’ earning structures, both cards can complement each other very well.

 Furthermore, the Ink Business Cash has the same sign-up bonus as the Ink Business Unlimited.
-You can earn 50,000 UR points (or $500) for each card.
-Each bonus can be earned after spending $3,000 in the first 3 months.
-Together, you can earn 100,000 points for $15,000!
+You can earn 75,000 UR points (or $750 in cash back) for each card.
+Each bonus can be earned after spending $7,500 within the first three months.
+Together, you can earn 150,000 points for $15,000!
 That’s incredible for two no annual fee credit cards.
 However, both minimum spend requirements might be out of reach for some individuals and small business owners.

 Chase Ink Business Preferred